Private vs Public Systems: Differences, Pros & Cons

 Public systems operate under government control, are funded primarily through tax dollars, and are designed to serve the entire population.
 These systems aim to provide essential services regardless of an individual’s ability to pay, creating a safety net that theoretically ensures no citizen goes without basic necessities.

 From public schools that educate millions of children to Medicare and Medicaid that provide healthcare coverage for vulnerable populations, public systems form the backbone of society’s infrastructure.
 They operate on principles of universal access, standardization, and collective responsibility.
-Government oversight fosters accountability through elected officials, although bureaucracy can sometimes impede responsiveness.
+Government oversight supports accountability through elected officials, although bureaucracy can sometimes impede responsiveness.

 1. Funding Sources & Financial Models